⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Responsible person Accountable person

-• Course administrator
+Course administrator Instructional designer

 Evaluating learners’ reactions means understanding how those who participate in the program react to the course.
 In facilitated online training, learners’ participation is monitored by the facilitator throughout the course period.
 It can be measured through questionnaires and surveys, usually submitted to learners at the end of the online course.